ENTREPRENEUR & ASIA TRAVELER

-Indeed, I have created a career that places me among the world’s most trusted and innovative luxury travel designer focused exclusively on Asia.
+Indeed, I have created a career that places me among the world’s most trusted and innovative luxury travel designers focused on Asia.
 If I am an expert at what I do, it is because I feel truly passionate about Asia and travel.
 Each new adventure to yet another unexplored place across this endlessly fascinating landscape reminds me that I love my job.

 As a four-time entrepreneur, work and travel have long gone hand-in-hand.